LibraryOfCongress/concordia/README.rst

     GRAFANA_ADMIN_PW=<grafana_admin_password_here>
     CONCORDIA_ADMIN_PW=<concordia_admin_password_here>
     POSTGRESQL_PW=<postgresql_concordia_user_password_here>

     EMAIL_HOST=<your_smtp_email_host_here>
     EMAIL_HOST_USER=<your_smtp_email_host_user_here>
     EMAIL_HOST_PASSWORD=<your_smtp_email_host_password_here>
     DEFAULT_FROM_EMAIL=<your_email_from_address_here>

+    AWS_ACCESS_KEY_ID=<aws_access_key_id_here>
+    AWS_SECRET_ACCESS_KEY=<aws_secret_access_key_here>

 Replace each <.._password_here> above with your actual password.
 Add values for EMAIL_HOST,EMAIL_HOST_USER,EMAIL_HOST_PASSWORD,DEFAULT_FROM_EMAIL if you want a functioning email capability.
+Add values for AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY to enable s3 storage

 The script to create the concordia admin user uses the value matching CONCORDIA_ADMIN_PW as the "admin" user password.

 The postgresql concordia database is accessed using the username concordia and the password specified by POSTGRESQL_PW.
 The django concordia app uses the POSTGRESQL_PW value to connect to the concordia database running in the db docker container.

 The value for GRAFANA_ADMIN_PW is used to login to grafana using the admin user.

 Setting the passwords in this file is the only location where user passwords are defined.
 All access to these passwords
 is through the .env file.

 An example of a .env file is in the top level source directory, it is called "example_env_file".